Stock market today: Asian stocks are generally lower after China reports weaker than expected growth in 2Q - ExBulletin

 Strong US consumer spending has been a key pillar in keeping the economy out of a recession.
 They continued to spend despite high interest rates as employers continued to hire more workers.

-In other trading on Monday, the benchmark U.S. crude oil fell 72 cents to $74.70 a barrel in electronic trading on the New York Mercantile Exchange.
+In other trading on Monday, the benchmark U.S. crude lost 65 cents to $74.76 a barrel in electronic trading on the New York Mercantile Exchange.
 It lost $1.47 to $75.42 a barrel on Friday.

 |